 Click Create when you're finished, and the new environment will be created and added to your list of environments within a few minutes.

-Detailed steps and additional explanations can be found here.
+Detailed steps for environment creation and additional explanations can be found in the linked article.

 In your main dashboard you can see an overview of your environments and any other environments shared with you by other users.
 If you have many environments in that list, you might find it convenient to sort environments to see the more relevant ones first in the top-right of the main dashboard view.